Originally designed by Greg Norman’s firm, the course in Loudon, Tennessee, opened in 2006.

 The original design includes in excess of 60 large revetted bunkers that help frame many of the course’s green complexes.

-“This is a first class venue, but it was decided in recent times to bring in Troon Golf to manage the club and changes are being implemented right off the bat,” McClintock explained.
-“We ran a survey asking our members to comment on tees, greens, fairways and bunkers, the feedback on the whole being very positive, but almost to a man the resounding message from the membership was that the bunkers were letting the courses down.
+“This is a first-class venue, but it was decided in recent times to bring in Troon Golf to manage the club and changes are being implemented right off the bat,” McClintock explained.
+“We ran a survey asking our members to comment on tees, greens, fairways and bunkers, the feedback, on the whole, being very positive, but almost to a man the resounding message from the membership was that the bunkers were letting the courses down.

-“This wasn’t news to us but it crystallised our thoughts and clearly indicated that if we were to drive the golf course forward and increase our membership, which is a goal we set ourselves recently, then we needed to address the issues we had with our bunkers.
-The labour and maintenance burdens were huge and have actually resulted in many of the bunkers from the original design, being filled in and the condition of our bunkers meant it would be difficult to attract additional members to the golf club.”
+“This wasn’t news to us but it crystallized our thoughts and clearly indicated that if we were to drive the golf course forward and increase our membership, which is a goal we set ourselves recently, then we needed to address the issues we had with our bunkers.
+The labor and maintenance burdens were huge and have actually resulted in many of the bunkers from the original design, being filled in and the condition of our bunkers meant it would be difficult to attract additional members to the golf club.”